-The train is a great way to travel from Bangkok to Koh Samui.
+Travel by train is a great way to get from Bangkok to Koh Samui.
 The first part of the journey involves taking an overnight sleeper train from Bangkok to Surat Thani.
 Joint bus and ferry services to Koh Samui depart from outside Surat Thani Railway Station for the second shorter section of the journey.
 If you travel by train you can depart from Bangkok in the early evening and arrive in Koh Samui before lunch time the next day.

 Train from Bangkok to Surat Thani

 Train times from Bangkok to Surat Thani for the first part of the journey to Koh Samui.

 - Check ticket availability for trains from Bangkok to Surat Thani.